Skip to content

 };

-When you run this program, you will see:
+Running this program, you will see:

 text

-Note that there is only one "Closing file" output—even though both file and movedFile go through destruction, file's m_fd was set to -1 after being moved, so the m_fd >= 0 check in its destructor fails, preventing a duplicate close.
+Note there is only one "File closed" output—although both handle and the temporary object in openFile go through destruction, the temporary object's fd_ was set to -1 after the move, so the if check in its destructor fails, preventing a duplicate close.

-Hands-On Experiment—move_semantics_demo.cpp
+Hands-on Experiment—move_semantics_demo.cpp

 cpp